tomrhollis/VellumZero-Plugin/README.md

     port: 4040
     reconnect-delay: 10
 ```
 - Notes on the Bus configuration: `name:` needs to be the same as this server's world name for all the other servers with VellumZero to find it.
-Also the `port:` in custom.yaml is DIFFERENT from the port in configuration.json.
+Also the `port:` in custom.yaml is DIFFERENT from the `BusPort` in configuration.json.
 It's 4040 in custom.yaml, 8234 in configuration.json.
 - Download the latest release from this repository and unzip it based on the instructions on the release page
 - Copy the sample configuration below into the Plugins section of vellum's configuration.json if it's not there already (or run vellum once or twice and it will generate the default settings for the plugin in configuration.json)
 - Read the descriptions of the settings below, and make any changes as needed